COMAT Clinical – Osteopathic Principles & Practice

 - Define the types of physical examination findings consistent with somatic dysfunction.

-- Describe the symptoms and physical findings consistent with viscerosomatic, somatovisceral and somatosomatic reflexes.
+- Identify the symptoms and physical findings consistent with viscerosomatic, somatovisceral, and somatosomatic reflexes.

-- Define and describe indirect and direct types of OMT, including articulatory, balanced ligamentous tension, counterstrain, cranial osteopathic manipulative medicine, muscle energy, high velocity low amplitude (HVLA), visceral, lymphatic, exercise therapy, soft tissue and myofascial release techniques.
+- Define, differentiate, and describe indirect and direct types of OMT, including articulatory, balanced ligamentous tension (BLT), counterstrain, osteopathic cranial manipulative medicine (OCMM), muscle energy, high velocity low amplitude (HVLA), visceral, lymphatic, exercise therapy, soft tissue, myofascial release technique (MFR), and Still technique.

-- Describe the basic principles of treatment of functional technique, facilitated positional release, ligamentous articular strain and Still techniques.
+- Describe the basic principles of treatment of facilitated positional release and ligamentous articular strain.

-- Discuss the indications and contraindications of different types of OMT.
+- Identify the indications and contraindications of different types of OMT.

-- Discuss the relative value, advantages and disadvantages of different types of OMT.
+- Describe the relative value, advantages, and disadvantages of different types of OMT.

-- Maintain the safety and dignity of the patient while administering OMT.
+- Identify how to maintain the safety and dignity of the patient while administering OMT.

 - Identify viscerosomatic relationships and the role of the musculoskeletal system in health and disease by performing a structural examination and documenting findings reflective of this relationship.